Authentic Lessons for 21st Century Learning

 Explore

 Go to slide 7.
-Provide the Digital Breakout Handout (virtual or hardcopy) to each student.
-Students will record their work on the handout in order to refer to later in the class.
-The first portion of the handout uses the TIP Chart strategy where students will record Terms, Information, and Pictures for the vocabulary they are exposed to during the digital breakout.
+Provide the Breakout Handout to each student.
+Students will record their work on the handout in order to refer to it later in the class.
+The second page of the handout uses the TIP Chart strategy where students will record Terms, Information, and Pictures for the vocabulary they are exposed to during the digital breakout.
+You can guide your students on what to include in each column.
+For example, assign them to write both the scientific and the common names for specific diseases or specific details that are important to note.

 Reference the Teacher Guide to help scaffold students’ work in the breakout.